 5 Benefits of Family Anonymous Meetings When You Have an Addict in the Family

-Addiction can have an isolating effect on the family as well as on the addict.
+Addiction can have a devastating effect on loved ones as well as on the person with addiction.
 Feelings of shame and guilt can drive family members to secrecy and isolation in an effort to hide the ongoing turmoil that addiction brings.

 Family Anonymous meetings are modeled after Alcoholics Anonymous, an organization created in the 1930s to help alcoholics manage the day-to-day challenges of recovery.
-Like its predecessor, Family Anonymous meetings follow a 12 Step program designed to promote growth and personal development, according to the National Institute on Drug Abuse.
+Like its predecessor, Family Anonymous meetings follow a 12 Step program designed to promote growth and personal development.

 The principles and practices employed by Family Anonymous meetings offer a range of benefits for families living with addiction.
-Through regular attendance at Family Anonymous meetings, family members can obtain the support and direction needed to live full lives regardless of where the addict is at in his or her recovery.
+Through regular attendance at meetings, family members can obtain the support and direction needed to live full lives regardless of where their loved one is in his or her recovery.

 The 12 Step Support Group Model

 Family Anonymous meetings operate according to the 12 Step support group model.
-The 12 Step model follows a series of steps that walk members through the various developmental stages in the recovery process, according to the Substance Abuse & Mental Health Services Administration.
+This model follows a series of steps that walk members through the various developmental stages in the recovery process.

 Family Anonymous meetings offer a type of long-term treatment solution for dealing with the effects of addiction in the home.
 People who attend these meetings share the same obstacles and stressors, which creates an environment of mutual support among members.